SCAlabUnical/CLEAR-Bias_LLM_benchmark/README.md

 ## Key findings
 - Bias robustness is not uniform: models are more resilient to some categories (e.g., religion) but more vulnerable to others (e.g., age).
 - Larger models do not always guarantee higher safety; some small-scale models outperform larger ones in robustness and fairness.
 - Jailbreak attacks remain effective against a wide range of models.
-Techniques like machine translation, obfuscation, and refusal suppression are particularly potent.
+Techniques such as machine translation, obfuscation, and refusal suppression are particularly successful at bypassing safety filters.
 - Medical domain LLMs tend to show lower bias safety, highlighting risks in domain-specific fine-tuning.

 ## How to cite